 Father, I give you praise for how you work in and outside of my life and my concept of time to do your work for your glory and for my good.
 Would you give me a heart that is open to seeing the ways you are working in my life.
 Would you remind me that I am not “too little” or “too anything” for you?
 Holy Spirit, remind me that I have been orchestrated to be who I am, where I am, for the ultimate plan of God to bring restoration to the world.

-Be sure to check back tomorrow for day five of our Christmas devotions.
-Click here for a downloadable pdf to share with your child or student.
+Click here for a downloadable pdf to share with your teenagers.

 Click here for the series as it is posted.